My recipes → Your inbox. Sign up today!

 2. Combine dry ingredients: To a large bowl, add oat flour, oats, cinnamon, pumpkin pie spice, baking soda, and salt; whisk to combine.

-3. Stir together wet ingredients: Next, in a separate medium bowl, stir together the coconut oil, pumpkin puree, egg whites, vanilla and coconut sugar.
+3. Stir together wet ingredients: Next, in a separate medium bowl, stir together the coconut oil, pumpkin puree, egg, vanilla and coconut sugar.

 4. Mix all ingredients: Pour the liquid ingredients into the dry ingredients and mix until well incorporated.
 Add in the coconut, chocolate chips and pecans and stir until combined.